Common Causes of Truck Accidents

 How much will it cost me to hire a personal injury attorney for my truck accident case?

-Truck accident injury cases are typically paid for based on a contingency fee.
-You pay nothing up front and when your case settles, the attorney is paid a percentage of your settlement.
-For more information or your free case evaluation, call now at 602-975-5550.
+Attorney fees for a truck accident injury case are typically paid for on a contingency fee basis.
+You pay nothing up front, and the attorney is paid a percentage of any settlement you receive.
+For more information about truck accidents or to schedule a free case evaluation, call Lebovitz Law Group now at 602-975-5550.

 Call the Lebovitz Law Group at 602-975-5550

 Get the Answers you deserve.
 The legal and insurance systems are confusing and intimidating.
 The Lebovitz Law Group has the experience and knowledge to guide you through them, and to help you get the maximum compensation you are entitled to.

 Feel Empowered.
 Lebovitz Law Group has successfully helped people just like you get compensation for their personal injuries.
 We will give you the knowledge, counsel and advice to help you make wise decisions for your physical, mental, emotional, and financial well-being.